-Moreover, unlike flood modelling over a fixed riverbed, flow modelling with river morphology contains many empirical formulas and sediment-related parameters which might significantly affect simulation of bed deformation at bends.
+Moreover, unlike flood modeling over a fixed riverbed, flow modeling with river morphology contains many empirical formulas and sediment-related parameters which might significantly affect simulation of bed deformation at bends.
 Some studies have pointed out that sediment composition impacts sediment transport and yield, thereby greatly affecting channel morphology [Waters and Curran, 2015].
 However, to spatially estimate grain sizes in reality is rather arbitrary and likewise a difficult work because of the complexity of real riverbeds.
-Also, the sediment transport formula is a vital parameter when calculating bed changes, but unfortunately, all the existing functions have limited scope of application because of the empirically derived nature of them all (e.g. [Cheng, 2002; Meyer-Peter and Müller, 1948; van Rijn, 1984; Wong and Parker, 2006]).
+Also, the sediment transport formula is a vital parameter when calculating bed changes, but unfortunately, all the existing functions have limited scope of application because of the empirically derived nature of them all [e.g., Cheng, 2002; Meyer-Peter and Müller, 1948; van Rijn, 1984; Wong and Parker, 2006].
 The secondary flow effects have been proven to affect both hydrodynamics and morphodynamics at a flume bend.
-However, at a natural bend, important questions to ask are:

-how does secondary flow affect morphological changes and what is the importance of secondary flows on bed deformation compared to other sediment-related factors such as the method used to calculate bed shear stress?
+However, at a natural bend, important questions to ask are: how does secondary flow affect morphological changes and what is the importance of secondary flows on bed deformation compared to other sediment-related factors such as the method used to calculate bed shear stress?
 These questions are far from being answered in existing studies.
-Moreover, some studies (e.g. [Bohorquez et al., 2013; Palmsten et al., 2015]) reported that bedform as ripples and dunes in river bends can increase the effective roughness height and total shear stress at both lab and field scales.
+Moreover, some studies [e.g., Bohorquez et al., 2013; Palmsten et al., 2015] reported that bed form as ripples and dunes in river bends can increase the effective roughness height and total shear stress at both lab and field scales.
 It should be noted that in turn this can further affect hydrodynamics and morphodynamics at the bend.

-In this study, built on our previous model [Guan et al., 2014], a non-equilibrium sediment transport model based on adaption length concept was developed for hydrodynamics and morphodynamics at channel bends and tested in laboratory-scale events with a short time-scale.
-The significance of a secondary flow on the geomorphological processes was explored based on field survey dataset.
-Specifically, the research questions we are aiming to address are: (1) what role does a secondary flow play in simulating hydrodynamics and morphodynamics at natural bends?
-(2) How does the input of sediment-related parameters affect the modelled morphodynamics?
-(3) Is it possible to reliably model morphodynamics at natural channel bends using a 2D model?
-(4) How much physical complexity is needed?
+In this study, built on our previous model [Guan et al., 2014], a nonequilibrium sediment transport model based on adaption length concept was developed for hydrodynamics and morphodynamics at channel bends and tested in laboratory-scale events with a short-time scale.
+The significance of a secondary flow on the geomorphological processes was explored based on field survey data set.
+Specifically, the research questions we are aiming to address are: (1) what role does a secondary flow play in simulating hydrodynamics and morphodynamics at natural bends?, (2) How does the input of sediment-related parameters affect the modeled morphodynamics?, (3) Is it possible to reliably model morphodynamics at natural channel bends using a 2-D model?, and (4) How much physical complexity is needed?

-2. Model development
+2. Model Development

 2.1.
-Depth-averaged flow and sediment transport model
+Depth-Averaged Flow and Sediment Transport Model

-Building on the depth-averaged 2D flow and sediment transport model in the previous work [Guan et al., 2014, Guan et al.,2015b, Guan et al.,2016], this study further incorporates turbulent terms and dispersion terms representing the effects of a secondary flow.
+Building on the depth-averaged 2-D flow and sediment transport model in the previous work [Guan et al., 2014, 2015b, 2016], this study further incorporates turbulent terms and dispersion terms representing the effects of a secondary flow.
 The original hydromorphodynamic model is detailed in Guan et al. [2014].
 The governing equations are written in a conservative form as: